clemenko/rancher_stig/README.md

 EOT
 ```

 The second part we are going to looking the config file `/etc/rancher/rke2/config.yaml`.
+This file should be updated on every server node as well.
 Please note the Selinux setting.
-It goes without saying that enabling Selinux is also important.
+It goes without saying that enabling Selinux is important.

 ```bash
 profile: cis-1.6